-In light of this, the report presents principles-based recommendations encouraging further improvements in ESG evaluation and data provision services based on their own initiatives and ensuring flexibility in response to future business model changes.
+In light of this, this Code of Conduct is principles-based encouraging further improvements in ESG evaluation and data provision services based on their own initiatives and ensuring flexibility in response to future business model changes.

-As described below, the recommendations for ESG evaluation and data providers are divided into the "Principles" that are the basic pillars of the recommendations, the "Guidelines" that summarize more detailed points to note and methodologies for implementing the "Principles", and the "Concepts" that summarize the background and reasons for setting these "Principles" and "Guidelines" with a view to developing them as the "Code of Conduct."
+More specifically, the Code of Conduct for ESG evaluation and data providers are divided into the "Principles" that are the basic pillars of the recommendations, the "Guidelines" that summarize more detailed points to note and methodologies for implementing the "Principles", and the "Concepts" that summarize the background and reasons for setting these "Principles" and "Guidelines".
 They are all described on a principle basis.
-In summary, the recommendations are positioned as such that each market participant would decide appropriate ways to implement the "Principles" and "Guidelines" according to their unique situation, considering contents covered in the "Concepts".
+In summary, the Code of Conduct is positioned as such that each market participant would decide appropriate ways to implement the "Principles" and "Guidelines" according to their unique situation, considering contents covered in the "Concepts".

-The Technical Committee views that it is appropriate to review the content and positioning of the recommendations as necessary in accordance with market developments.
+It is appropriate to review the content and positioning of the Code of Conduct as necessary in accordance with market developments.

-(iii) The Code of Conduct for ESG Evaluation and Data Providers
+(iii) Call for endorsement of the Code of Conduct